Ishanya-Jha/NETWORKWALKS-ISHANYA-JHA-B083-WK2-PM1-PM5-CYBERSECURITY-PENETRATION-TESTING-REPORT/README.md

 ## 📌 Overview

-W2-PM4 focused on using **theHarvester** for email and subdomain reconnaissance.
+W2-PM4 focused on using **theHarvester** for passive reconnaissance and information gathering.

 The assigned target domain was: